LouisPwr/CarpeDeam/README.md

 # Install CarpeDeam

-CarpeDeam can be install via [conda](https://github.com/conda/conda) or as statically compiled Linux version.
+CarpeDeam can be installed via [conda](https://github.com/conda/conda), as statically compiled Linux version or by compiling the program from source.

 ## Option 1 (easy): Static Binary